EelcoHoogendoorn/numga/readme.md

 For instance, a dual operator is a unary operator, a geometric product a binary operator, and a sandwich product a ternary operator; and so on.
 Whereby an n-ary operator maps n multivectors to a multivector.
 In future version of this library, we might choose to represent multivectors themselves as nullary GA-operators.
-This might seem like the kind of dumb thing that only appeals to theoretical mathematicians, but it would result in quite some code reduction, and generalization in terms of how slicing, braodcasting (partial) binding, and composition works, between operators and multivectors.
+This might seem like the kind of dumb thing that only appeals to theoretical mathematicians, but it would result in quite some code reduction, and generalization in terms of how slicing, broadcasting, (partial) binding, and composition works, between operators and multivectors.

 Execution
 ---------